Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

   * **Type of user:** Player
   * **Description:** A parent, planning a fun night with their kids might select or make their own category to challenge other family members.

+* **US-3**
+  * **Type of user:** Player
+  * **Description:** User is playing the match variation of the game, they assign each of their answers and hit enter.
+The game says that 2 of their answers are incorrect.
+The user switches the two answers, and hits enter again.
+The game now says that all answers are correct, and moves on to the next question, albeit with less points given to the user because they got the question wrong on the first try.

+* **US-4**
+  * **Type of user:** Player
+* **Description:** The user has just finished the game, and wants to display their score on their instagram story.
+They click share, and a graphic pops up displaying their final score, how many questions they got right, total time taken, etc.

 * **US-5**:
   *  **Type of User**: Presenter